 Biography

-Esau Williams is researching the theory and ontology of the state in Africa and its linkages to conflict, instability, poor governance, and underdevelopment.
+Esau Williams researches the theory and ontology of the state in Africa and its linkages to conflict, instability, and underdevelopment.

-Esau holds an MA in International Political Economy awarded by King's College London.
-His dissertation entitled 'A Realist Inquiry into Governance: Decision-making in the European Union', draws on realist theories in the field of International Relations to explain why the EU's existing cooperative framework ultimately leads to tensions in political and economic policies.
+Williams holds an MA in International Political Economy awarded by King's.
+His dissertation entitled, 'A Realist Inquiry into Governance: Decision-making in the European Union', draws upon realist theories in the field of International Relations to explain why the EU's existing cooperative framework ultimately leads to tensions in political and economic policies.

-Esau graduated with a BA (Hons) in Politics with Philosophy from Royal Holloway, University of London; and a BA in Philosophy from Southern Methodist University in Dallas, Texas.
+Williams graduated with a BA (Hons) in Politics with Philosophy from Royal Holloway, University of London; and a BA in Philosophy from Southern Methodist University (SMU) in Dallas, Texas.

 Research

-Thesis title: 'A Philosophical Inquiry into the Theory and Ontology of the African State as Source and Driver of Conflict, Corruption, and Underdevelopment: Re-imagining Leadership.'
+Thesis title: 'A Philosophical Inquiry into the Theory and Ontology of the African State as Source and Driver of Conflict, Instability, and Underdevelopment: Re-imagining Leadership.'

-The thesis is a philosophical inquiry into the theory and ontology of the state within a research context.
-It interrogates the nature of the state in Africa, advancing the argument that the state itself – its origins, structures, practices, and legitimating discourses – has been both the source and a driver of conflict, insecurity, and underdevelopment on the continent.
+The thesis inquires into the theory and ontology of the African state within a research context.
+It interrogates the nature of the state in Africa, advancing the argument that the state itself – its origins, structures, practices, and legitimating discourses – has been both the source and the driver of conflict, insecurity, and underdevelopment on the continent.

 The thesis also critically engages with discourses of leadership, showing how African leaders fail to unite diverse ethnic groups and instead, divide citizens with tribal politics being rewarded at the expense of national unity.